Vyral/christal-johnson/_posts/2023-01-12-what-you-need-to-know-about-dawn-knox.md

 While she loves the DMV, if she had to move somewhere else, it would have to be by Charlotte wine country, specifically Orange or Madison county.&nbsp;

 According to Dawn, the care we provide our clients is what sets our team apart.
 We serve our clients beyond their transactions so that they’re set up for the future.
-Dawn’s favorite part about real estate is that we educate people on how they can use their homes as a wealth-building device long-term.&nbsp;
+Dawn’s favorite part about real estate is that we educate people on how they can use their homes as&nbsp; wealth-building devices long-term.&nbsp;

 Actually, **Dawn is a licensed Realtor even though she works back of house.** That being said, she’s seen it all; whatever issue our clients have, she can help them.&nbsp;